yaaminu/mpharma-takehome/Readme.md

 ## Testing

-1. Ensure that there's a running postgres instance and check that following set up exists
+1. Ensure that there's a running postgres instance
- 1. database named `mpharma` exists
+2. A database named `mpharma` exists
- 2. postgres user named `postgres` with password `postgres` exists
+3. A postgres user named `postgres` with password `postgres` exists

-2. Jump into the project root and run the following in your terminal:
+4. Jump into the project root and run the following in your terminal:

    ``` bash
    	npm install --dev